Educational Technology Leadership Portfolio

 3. Scholarship and Research

-The portfolio will an archive of the work and the reflection of the growth that takes place throughout the program.
-Below is a Professional Growth Plan that will outline actionable steps to complete the overarching goal of using education technology to create new, creative, and engaging pathways to health information and using it to encourage people and communities have a richer, more quality life.
+The portfolio will be an archive of the work and a reflection of the growth that takes place throughout the program.
+Below is a Professional Growth Plan that will outline actionable steps to complete my overarching goal of using educational technology tools and frameworks to develop innovative, engaging, research-driven yet community-focused pathways for people to improve their health behaviors.

 Foundations of Educational Technology Leadership